-Ugo D’Ambrosio is a Catalan biologist with international education and professional experience acquired in Barcelona, the USA, Costa Rica, the UK and more recently Morocco.
-He holds a PhD in Ethnobiology from the University of Kent (UK) and two masters, one in Organismic and Evolutionary Biology (University of Massachusetts), and one in Environmental Management and Leadership (University for International Cooperation).
+Dr. Ugo D’Ambrosio is a Catalan biologist with over 15 years of academic and professional experience acquired in Barcelona, the USA, Costa Rica, the UK and more recently, Morocco.
+He holds a PhD in Ethnobiology from the University of Kent (UK) and two Master degrees: one in Organismic and Evolutionary Biology (University of Massachusetts, USA) and the other in Environmental Management and Leadership (University for International Cooperation, Costa Rica).

-Ugo heads up GDF’s Mediterranean Ethnobiology Programme, which currently focuses on the maintenance of High Atlas Cultural Landscapes.
-He was a participant in the Global Environments Summer Academy 2015 in Bern (Switzerland), and after that also joined the GEN team as the Mediterranean Regional Coordinator, organising Mediterranean events and overseeing Network member engagement at the regional level.
+Ugo was a participant of the Global Environments Summer Academy 2015 in Bern (Switzerland).
+Following that, he joined the Global Environments Network team as the Mediterranean Regional Coordinator, organising events and overseeing Network member engagement at the regional level.
 He is a fluent speaker of Spanish, Catalan, English and French and can also communicate in Italian and Portuguese.
 Ugo is learning Moroccan Arabic intermittently, with a very basic command of the language.